Information on nerve damage, tingling, and numbness in hands and feet.

 Numbness can have all kinds of different causes, as it is a symptom of many different ailments, diseases and conditions.
 A proper diagnosis should be sought before assuming any one cause or conclusion.
 It is also important to take additional precautions as loss of sensation can lead to increased chances of accident and injury.

 - Iron Deficiency

-- Poor Circulation or Lack of blood supply to the extremities - usually due to plaque buildup in the blood vessels or an inflammatory condition
+- Poor circulation or lack of blood supply to the extremities

 - High Blood Pressure (Hypertension)